 Steph’s own sporting interests:

-She enjoys running and grew up playing competitive tennis at a national level.
+She enjoys running and has clocked a sub 20-minute 5km personal best.
+She also grew up playing competitive tennis at a national level.
 "I would be training eight to ten hours a week, then playing tournaments at weekends.
 I know about the blood, sweat and tears it takes to compete at a sport, and the utter heartbreak when someone tells you that your injury needs 'rest'.
 In fact, getting injured is what led me to becoming a physiotherapist.
 I therefore make sure that part of any rehabilitation programme I provide includes a carefully considered training programme to maintain as much strength and fitness as possible, as well as graded rehab progressions all the way through to getting back to your sport.
 I finish off with advice on ongoing maintenance to reduce the risk of injury recurrence in the future.
 This is for the benefit of both the athlete and anyone they come into contact with... because living with an athlete who can't train is like living with a bear with a sore head!"

 With regards to providing online physio treatment, Steph says: